mandysulli/crypto_diversity_workshop/README.md

  This script uses the repeats found in the previous step and masks the given genome using those repeats.
  It "masks" the repeats by converting the ACGT's to N

+ # Run StrainSort Curated

+0_kallisto_index.sh

+ This script indexes our reference genomes to create a reference databse We used the reference genomes that were not masked in this case